*30 day money back guaranteee* - "You have nothing to lose and everything to gain."

 Students will learn how to create a selection process for the best person for the job.

-Michelle Gyimah is a HR Consultant with over 10 years' experience of working on equality issues in the workplace.
+Michelle Gyimah is a Gender Equality Consultant with over 10 years' experience of working on equality issues in the workplace.

 She worked for the UK Equality and Human Rights Commission for 8 years before going freelance in 2014.
 There she specialised in writing guidance for employers and delivering training seminars on equal pay and pregnancy and maternity discrimination.